Skip to main content

 Namespace Filtering

-With HCD and Vault Enterprise, you can filter secrets by namespace directly in your include/exclude patterns.
+You can also filter secrets by namespace directly in your include/exclude patterns.
 The namespace becomes part of the resource path, allowing for precise filtering:

 # Include all secrets from the 'admin' namespace, 'kv' mount, under 'my_app' path